-Already many Brits appreciate just what a good thing we’re onto having such easy access to scenically stunning France and the potential it offers for a high quality more affordable lifestyle.
+Already many Brits appreciate just what a good thing we’re onto having such easy access to scenically stunning France and the potential it offers for high quality more affordable lifestyle.

 The real secret to a successful move to France is in finding the best place to live for your needs.